TimKemeling/Python_portfolio/README.md

 ### Coin Pull

-The Coin Pull project was something I came up with after doing the stocks project.
+The Coin Pull project was something I came up with after doing a project on a stock website.
 I wanted to use a page with a larger dataset and landed on coinmarketcap.com.
 Through Covid I became interested in the crypto markets and this seemed like a fun project to try my newfound skills on.

 There was a number of challenges I encountered in this project.
 Like the stocks project, coinmarketcap uses a dynamic table that updates every few seconds or so.
 This proved to be a bit tricky to start with and next to that there was also a lot more data to work with.